shakebugs/shake-docs/docs/android/crash-reports/describe-crash.md

 On the next app launch after the crash occurs, a sheet offering the user a chance to describe the crash will appear.

-This can be enabled by setting the `isAskForCrashDescription` flag to `true` prior to calling the `start` method.
+This can be enabled by setting the `isAskForCrashDescription` flag to `true` prior to calling the `start` method:

 <Tabs
   groupId="android"